twardoch/lorem-chatum-for-indesign/README.md

 ### v1 Adobe InDesign 2022 and older

-> **Note:** Version 1 of the code is licensed under the [GNU General Public License v3.0](src/v1-indesign-2022-and-older/LICENSE.txt), due to a dependency.
+> **Note:** Version 1 of _Lorem Chatum_ is licensed under the [GNU General Public License v3.0](src/v1-indesign-2022-and-older/LICENSE.txt), due to a dependency.

-The [`src/v1-indesign-2022-and-older`](src/v1-indesign-2022-and-older) folder contains version 1.0 of the script that uses the old ExtendScript scripting for Adobe InDesign 2022 and older.
+The [`src/v1-indesign-2022-and-older`](src/v1-indesign-2022-and-older) folder contains version 1.0 of _Lorem Chatum_ that uses the old ExtendScript scripting for Adobe InDesign 2022 and older.
 I no longer plan to develop this version, but as of March 2023, it has largely the same functionality as version 2.

 #### Installation